kphonasa/Works/PlatformerGame/README.md

 #PlatformerGame

 A level of a platform style game.
-Object of the game is to collect all of the "lights" to reach the end level
+Object of the game is to collect all of the "lights" to reach the end level.
+Developed in C#